Skip to Content

 Fabric Ideas for Heirloom Family Decorations

 I also love the thought of making heirloom pumpkin decorations for your kids that they can keep for years.
 It’s not just Christmas ornaments that make great heirloom gifts.
 Why not make pumpkins, too?
-Here are some great ideas for fabric pumpkins that make great family decorations:

 • Use a child’s old t-shirt or clothing for the fabric